dirty(v = verb.contact) begrime, bemire, colly, grime, soil - make soiled, filthy, or dirty; "don't soil your clothes when you play outside!"

 Antonym: clean

-Derived forms noun dirt2, noun dirtiness2
+Derived form noun dirt2, noun dirtiness2

 5. dirty(s = adj.all) pestiferous - contaminated with infecting organisms; "dirty wounds"; "obliged to go into infected rooms"